-HOUSEHOLD HAZARDOUS WASTE COLLECTIONS
+HOUSEHOLD HAZARDOUS WASTE COLLECTION

 The Recycling Section's Household Hazardous Waste (HHW) Collection program is important in reducing the amount of hazardous materials that might otherwise inadvertently end up in the County's waste disposal facilities.
 The materials collected at this site are those materials typically used by homeowners to clean their homes, control household pests or garden insects, and fertilize their yards.
 In addition to cleaning agents, and pesticides, insecticides and herbicides, the County contracts with a licensed hazardous materials contractor to also collect items such as, lead and mercury batteries, used oil and petroleum products, inoperative smoke detectors, empty propane tanks, and other potentially hazardous materials found in and around the home.
 The materials are disposed of in an environmentally sound manner, and those items which can be reused or recycled, such as lead batteries arc delivered for recycling.
-While latex paint is non-hazardous and residents are highly encouraged to donate left-over or unused paint or to allow the paint to dry for disposal with their regular trash, currently latex paint is being accepted at the HHW facility.
-The Recycling Section works with non-profit organizations for the acceptance of latex paint for reuse which assists the financially disadvantaged households.
+While latex paint is nonhazardous and residents are highly encouraged to donate left-over or unused paint or to allow the paint to dry for disposal with their regular trash, currently latex paint is being accepted at the HHW facility.
+The Recycling Section works with a non-profit organization, Habitat for Humanity, for the acceptance of latex paint for reuse which assists the financially disadvantaged households.
 Since 2007, the County has maintained the Household Hazardous Waste Acceptance Facility located at the Brown Station Road Sanitary Landfill.
 It is open three days a week for County residents to properly dispose of their potentially household hazardous materials.
 The County also provides front door pickup of hazardous materials to seniors and physically challenged who are unable to deliver their materials to the facility.
 This site is managed through the County's hazardous waste contractor.
 The County removes an average of 200 tons of household hazardous waste per year from the waste stream.
+HHW traffic which pertains to the number of residents who brought HHW to the facility totaled 6,083 in CY2019.

-ELECTRONICS RECYCLING
+ELECTRONIC RECYCLING

 The County continues to operate an electronics recycling program to deal with the problem of outdated computers, monitors, televisions, and other related electronic equipment.
 As technology advances, obsolete equipment is being replaced with new devises, increasing the amount of old electronics that are being discarded.
 Since the television industry changed from analog to digital broadcasting, the impact on the waste stream has been alarming.
 While the land filling of these items has not been banned, the County continues to help reduce the flow of this waste to the landfill.
 The electronics drop-off is located inside the Household Hazardous Waste Acceptance Facility at the Brown Station Road Sanitary Landfill.
 Electronic materials collected here that include televisions, monitors, CPU's, copiers, fax machines, mice, keyboards etc. are either reused through charitable donations or recycled.
 County residents may take their obsolete equipment to the site three days per week (Thursday-Saturday).
-In 2015, over 243 tons of electronics were collected at this location.
+In 2019, over 268 tons of electronics were collected at this location.